The world’s greatest film about a shark, is now the world’s only game where the shark can finally win.

 Before I get to the game, I just want to say that having not seen the film whole from start to finish in years, it really holds up as a great film even 45 years later.
 When you consider that this was the first major film of the greatest director of our generation, Steven Speilberg, and it was the highest grossing film at the time, and the birth of the summer blockbuster, its legacy is undeniable.

 A tense, taut Hitchcockian thriller, it is a simple story perfectly told, filled with realistic people, endlessly quotable dialog, beautiful composition, and masterful editing.
-And when you compare the first act to our current pandemic, the film is a prophetic parable about society, our state of denial and lack of unified leadership.
+And when you compare the first act to our still ongoing pandemic, the film is a prophetic parable about society, our state of denial and lack of unified leadership.
 As a film school geek, I could go on and on about a film like this, but this isn’t Siskel & Ebert.
 We review games, not celluloid!

 Jaws the Boardgame is really two separate games; both centered around the two main acts of the movie.
 Act 1 – The community of Amity Island serves themselves up as a smorgasbord for a perfect eating machine.
 Act 2 – Three idiots jump onto a sinking boat to go mano-e-fisho with baseball bats and hammers.

 Act 1 plays out on and around Amity Island as the three main stars; Brody, Hooper, and Quint try to track Jaws as it eats all the beach goers who inexplicably KEEP GOING IN THE WATER!
 What is wrong with these people?